johnbellone/inside-baker/README.md

 invalid SSL certificates.

-Building a initial disk image which can be used with [Vagrant][1] allows for a development team to prepare the environment as necessary and distribute it to the team.
+Building a initial disk image which can be used with [Vagrant][1] allows for a development team to prepare the environment as necessary and distribute quickly and easily over [Amazon S3][5] or any other means.

+## Boxen Support
+Using the [Boxen][6] framework for configuring your development Mac we take advantage of the Vagrant plugins for automatically adding the virtual machines to the .dev domain using the [dnsmasq Vagrant plugin][7].

 ## Requirements
 * [VirtualBox 1.4.2 or newer][1]